2.6

 • miles

 The contact owns a 2017 Ford Explorer.
-The contact stated while driving at an undisclosed speed, the A-pillar trim on the passenger-??s side windshield started to detach.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
-The local dealer was contacted, and the dealer stated that parts were not yet available.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
+The dealer was contacted and confirmed that parts were not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was made aware of the issue.
-The failure mileage was not available.
+The contact had not experienced a failure.
 VIN tool confirms parts not available.

 Explorer